cycle/docs/advanced/command.md

 You can link this conditions to the entity state or node to implement more complex logic.

 > Make sure to use entity State not Node as condition variable as State will change during the exeuction while Node would not.

+## Split command
+Another internal command which is applied by ORM by default is `Split`.
+The command is used in order to resolve cyclic dependencies by splitting the persistence of the object into Insert and Update.